isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 No. The PCA application is only for travellers holding either a valid long-term work pass in Singapore for business and work purposes, or for those who have Singapore PR status.

-Travellers seeking to enter Singapore for study may wish to visit https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders for more information
+Travellers seeking to enter Singapore for study may wish to visit https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders for more information.

 #### 18. Do I need a new application each time my employee wants to enter Singapore after their home leave?